 Businesses Vs. Individuals

-Form 1099 requires the business that made the payments to include specific information when providing the form to a legal services provider.
+Form 1099-NEC requires the business that made the payments to include specific information when providing the form to a legal services provider.
 The form requires the payer to include its name, Employer Identification Number as well as the recipient's name and employer identification number.
-The taxpayer has to include the total amount of fees paid to the attorney in Box 14 "Gross Proceeds Paid to an Attorney."
+The taxpayer has to include the total amount of fees paid to the attorney in Box 1 "Nonemployee Compensation."